Year Two Information

 - If improved behaviour is seen the card is moved back to its original position

-- If no improvement is seen, a child receives a yellow card in class.
+- If no improvement is seen, a child receives a blue card in class.
 This may mean they have thinking time.
 The teacher will speak to them about the behaviour.
 This will not be done in front of the class.
 We also do not shout.

 - In rare cases a child may display a red behaviour e.g. hurting another child.
-If this happens, parents/carers will be informed and appropriate actions taken to support the child to not do this again
+If this happens, parents/carers will be informed and appropriate actions taken to support the child to not do this again.

 Homework and Reading